-- ✓ Have a new look at Amazon. - ✓ Wal-Mart EDPL is not an optimized promotion, but an extortion scheme. - ✓ Focus on being the "right partner", then go seeking same. - ✓ People, process, and then technology seriously! - ✓ Invest in moving past transactional to analytical as competitive advantage. - ✓ Let's talk about new models!
+- ✓ Have a new look at Amazon. - ✓ Focus on being the "right partner", then go seeking the same. - ✓ People, process, and then technology seriously! - ✓ Invest in moving past transactional to analytical as competitive advantage. - ✓ Let's talk about new models!

 Parting Shot